 Simulate for 4 seconds and plot the current through the diode and the variable resistor.
 When the room is dark, the current goes through the diode due to the high resistance of the variable resistor.
 When the door opens after 2 seconds, this changes.
 The resistance of the variable resistor is now low, making it the preferred path for the current.
 Now that you know the principles of this system, you can play around with it, change its parameters, and extend it until you have the perfect alarm system.

 We've now learned how to work with connector interfaces, types, and components from the Modelica.Electrical library.
 In the coming chapters of our Modelica series, we'll talk more about Modelica, how it works, interfaces, and applications.
-Stay tuned!
+Check out the next chapter now!

 Please feel free to contact us if you have any questions or if you want to schedule a call or training session.
 Check out our System Simulation page for more information about what we can offer in System Simulation.